Slackadays/Chata/README.md

 # Motivation 🎸

 I think ba**chata** music, especially the guitar part, is the coolest thing ever.
 If you don't know what that is, do an internet search for the band featured on my GitHub profile and you'll find out.
-(Hint: Aventura is awesome!)
+(Hint: Aventura is the best!)

 To make the "classic" ba**chata** guitar sound, you need four audio effects: high-pass EQ, compression, 20ms-delay stereo chorus, and reverb, in that order.
 Unfortunately, unless you want to lug around a bunch of heavy guitar pedals, a laptop, or a vintage Ibanez PT-4 from the 1990s, a DSP "multi-effects processor" is the only practical option.
 Also unfortunately, researching how these DSP things work revealed how sorry of a state the professional audio industry is regarding free and open-source software.